25

 Helsinki day ticket for 24 hours and other tips for transportation

-Helsinki city center area can easily be explored on foot, but naturally there are also several transportation options to choose from.
-From April to October there are city bikes that you can rent for a day (in 2024 the fee is 5 €/24h including unlimited number of up to 60-minute rides) as well as electric scooters.
+Helsinki city centre area can easily be explored on foot, but naturally there are also several transportation options to choose from.
+From April to October there are city bikes that you can rent for a day as well as electric scooters.
 If you would like to know more, check our Helsinki Practical Information package!

 For public transport, you have two ticket options to choose from.
 The HSL Helsinki Region Transport Authority offers several public transport day ticket options.
 The easiest way to buy these tickets is to download the HSL app in advance.